Executive Director

 BIO

-Erika has been working in the field of youth development for 9 years.
+Erika has been working in the field of youth development for nine years.
 She has a wide range of experience ranging from volunteerism to program management.
-The majority of her experience is in working with middle school youth.
-Erika has had the opportunity to work with youth at multiple SFUSD schools including Everett, Francisco, and Willie L. Brown Jr. Middle School.
-She has served on the Beacon Bridge Committee for over two years working to collaborate and support the greater network of SF Beacons by sharing best practices and providing professional development opportunities for staff.
+The majority of her expertise is in working with middle school youth.
+Erika has worked with youth at multiple SFUSD schools, including Everett, Francisco, and Willie L. Brown Jr. Middle School.

 Aura Sunux